 *Based on a poll of registered representatives conducted by Investment Advisor magazine.
 Broker/dealers rated highest by their representatives are awarded “Broker/Dealer (B/D) of the Year.”

 VEI is a non-profit organization that provides experiential learning programs to schools across Long Island and beyond.
 Through their live global business simulation, students are offered a competitive edge through project-based collaborative learning that allows them to create and operate every facet of a virtual business.
 This program helps students develop 21st-century skills in entrepreneurship, global business, problem solving, communications, personal finance and technology.

-Dr. Kimberly R. Cline, President, Long Island University; Dr. Francine Federman, Assistant Dean, Farmingdale State College/Assistant Dean, College-High School Programs; Mark Gajowski, CFP®, CEO and Founder, Magii, Inc.; Gus Catanzaro, Chief Operating Officer, PPS Advisors, Inc.; Patrick Passaretti, Investment Advisor Representative, PPS Advisors, Inc.; Damon Joyner, Chief Financial Officer, American Portfolios Financial Services, Inc.; and Kimberly A. Branch, CFP®, Vice President of Marketing Strategy, American Portfolios Financial Services, Inc.
+Dr. Francine Federman, Assistant Dean, Farmingdale State College/Assistant Dean, College-High School Programs; Robert Valli, Dean, College of Management, LIU C.W.
+Post; Damon Joyner, Chief Financial Officer, American Portfolios Financial Services, Inc.; Kimberly A. Branch, CFP®, Vice President of Marketing Strategy, American Portfolios Financial Services, Inc.; Lisa DiBella, Vice President of Human Resources, American Portfolios Financial Services, Inc.